 NOTE: Some items are completed in the Case Management account.
+E.g. Insurance

 Personal Focus Worksheet

 The decision has been made to use the Personal Focus Worksheet (PFW).
+The Public ICFs will use the Personal Focus Worksheet to feed data to the ICFs Person Centered Support Plan.

-1/13/2023: A subsequent decision has been made to not require the PFW when Case Management goes live.
+1/13/2023: A subsequent decision has been made to not require the PFW when 1915c and KBB Case Management goes live.

 Reason: The development changes requested to merge certain PFW questions into the About Me section of the PCSP will not be ready for March 1, 2023.

 The Person-Centered Support Plan